codefactoryhu/pulumi-starter-kit/README.md

 - Install AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 - Configure AWS profile: https://docs.aws.amazon.com/cli/latest/reference/configure/

+## Modifying resources
+To modify AWS resources to fit your needs (e.g. change CIDR values, availability zones, number of subnets, etc...) open the _Pulumi.dev.yaml_ file and modify the values there.
+This file contains the variables used by the code.

 ## Running Pulumi
 ### Create resources
 After your environment is configured: